 - % of Difference of Row: Shows percentage change between adjacent row values

-- Running Totals of Column: Adds values cumulatively across the column, from left to right
+- Running Totals of Column: Adds values cumulatively across columns

-- Running Totals of Row: Adds values cumulatively down the row, from top to bottom
+- Running Totals of Row: Adds values cumulatively down rows

 Useful Values Fields

-- Ticket Number (Count): Shows number of tickets per combination of "Rows" and "Columns"
+- Ticket Number (Count): Displays the number of tickets for each row and column grouping.

 Add Calculated Value

-The Calculated Value feature allows you to create custom metrics by applying mathematical and logical operations to your data fields.
-This enables a deeper analysis by generating specific insights tailored to your needs, such as combining, comparing, or transforming existing data points.
-Using calculated values enhances your reporting capabilities, providing more precise and meaningful metrics for informed decision-making.
+The Calculated Value feature allows you to create custom metrics by applying mathematical and logical operations to existing fields.
+Calculated values support deeper analysis by helping users combine, compare, or transform data into more meaningful reporting measures.

 Recap: Key Rules to Remember